google/skia/site/dev/tools/markdown.md

     https://skia.org/path/to/markdown-file?cl=REITVELD_ISSUE_NUMBER

+This is the preferred method of previewing docs changes.

-You can also run a local copy of the documentation server, which will allow you to preview changes much quicker.
-You must have [Go](https://golang.org) installed on your computer, which you will have if you are running on a Google corporate workstation.
+If for some reason you can't use the method above to preview docs changes you can also run a local copy of the documentation server, which will allow you to preview changes much quicker.
+You must have a recent version (>=8.9) of [node](https://nodejs.org/) installed on your machine.
+You must also have [Go](https://golang.org) installed on your computer, which you will have if you are running on a Google corporate workstation.
+Installation also means that you have `$GOPATH/bin` [added to your PATH](https://golang.org/doc/code.html#GOPATH).
 Run:

-    go get -u skia.googlesource.com/buildbot.git/doc/go/docserver
+    go get -u go.skia.org/infra/doc/go/docserver
+    cd $GOPATH/src/go.skia.org/infra/doc
+    make

 And then **from within** the directory of your local Git checkout of Skia run: